-Peachtree Publishers is an independently owned trade book publisher, specializing in quality children’s books, from board books to picture books to young adult fiction and nonfiction.
+Peachtree Publishers is an independently owned trade book publisher based in Atlanta, GA, specializing in quality children’s books, from board books to picture books to young adult fiction and nonfiction.
 We also maintain a line of adult backlist titles covering consumer references in health, education, and parenting; regional guide books about the American South, where the company is based; adult fiction, biography, and memoir with an emphasis on Southern authors.
 The adult list has fewer new releases and revisions.

 Peachtree Publishers’ mission is to create books that captivate and educate young and old readers alike, with well-crafted words and pictures.

 The company, begun in 1977 by music publisher Helen Elliott, originally emphasized works exclusively by Southern writers, particularly in the areas of adult fiction and humor.
 One of a handful of regional houses established throughout the U.S. in the late seventies, Peachtree was the first trade publishing house in the South to achieve national recognition and distribution.
 Two books published in the early 1980s landed on The New York Times bestseller list.